 I was guided by my mother: Nappies had to be boiled in a large saucepan on the hob using soap flakes, never with detergent which would have chaffed a baby's sensitive skin.
-Soap flakes had been available for many years, so I am sure that my mother treated her nappies this way in the late 1930s, and that our grandmothers and great grandmothers probably also boiled their nappies with soap flakes in the copper.
+Soap flakes had been available for many years as 'Sylvan flakes', so I am sure that my mother treated her nappies this way in the late 1930s, and that our grandmothers and great grandmothers probably also boiled their nappies with soap flakes in the copper.
 Before the middle of the 20th century there were no detergents, so soap would have been the only option anyway.
 Whether it had to be the hard household soap, I don't know.
 I do know that nappy rash was not uncommon, even in the 1960s, and various creams were sold for it.
 By then of course detergents were available.

 Soap flakes and scum before detergents